Arshad Khan (Pakistani cricketer)

+In 2015, he moved to Sydney, Australia where he reportedly worked as a taxi driver for some time before going back to cricket as a coach.

+Cricket career

 Arshad was first picked to play against the West Indies during the 1997–98 season, and the following year, was part of the team which won the Asian Test Championship at Dhaka against Sri Lanka.
 He captained Pakistan in the 1998 Commonwealth Games Kuala Lumpur.
 He was a regular inclusion in the Pakistani side until 2001.

 Four years later, a strong performance in the Pakistani domestic championship meant that Arshad earned a recall for Pakistan's 2005 tour of India.
 He performed credibly, particularly in the Bangalore Test, which Pakistan won in the last session to draw the series.

 He toured the Caribbean in May 2005, and has retained his place for the upcoming England series.

 During the 2005 One Day International series against England, Arshad was used in the second and fifth matches and proved effective at repressing the England batsmen, allowing very few runs to be scored off him and also taking wickets.
 During the fifth match, his economy was just over 3 runs per over – a very good figure for any bowler, especially a spinner.